Lokeshwari2/lokeshwari/task4.md

-**Lets move on to the execution Stage with Waveforms obtained for running the gtkwave abdul.vcd**
+**Lets move on to the execution Stage with Waveforms obtained for running the gtkwave lokeshwari.vcd**

 1. When instantiated module is selected we get all the registers and wires as shown in the below figure